Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Colts stats and trends

-- The Colts covered the spread when playing as at least 5.5-point underdogs in their only opportunity last year.
+- The Colts covered the spread when playing as at least 5.5-point underdogs in their only opportunity last season.

-- Indianapolis and its opponents combined to go over the point total nine out of 16 times last season.
+- A total of nine of Indianapolis' games last year hit the over.

 Home and road insights

-- At home last season, Tennessee was 5-3 overall and 4-4 against the spread.
+- Tennessee was 4-4 against the spread, and 5-3 overall, at home last season.

-- At home last year, the Titans had two wins ATS (2-1) as 5.5-point favorites or more.
+- The Titans had two wins ATS (2-1) as 5.5-point favorites or greater at home last year.

-- Last year, in eight home games, Tennessee went over the total six times.
+- Last season, Tennessee went over the total in six of eight home games.

-- Last season in away games, Indianapolis was 5-3 against the spread and 5-3 overall.
+- Indianapolis was 5-3 against the spread, and 5-3 overall, away from home last season.

 - The Colts were winless ATS (0-1) on the road as 5.5-point underdogs or more.

-- Indianapolis went over the total in six of eight road games last year.

-- The average total in Colts away games last season was 47.4 points, 0.6 fewer than this outing's over/under (48).
+- The average total in Colts away games last season was 47.4 points, 0.6 fewer than this matchup's over/under (48).

 Powered by Data Skrive.